-I am an award-winning journalist and editor — usually digital, sometimes TV — focusing on narrative, feature and multimedia reporting.
+I am a multi-award-winning journalist and editor — usually writing, sometimes TV — focusing on feature and multimedia reporting.
+Now freelance, my beats include the science of parenting, child development, history and archaeology.

 And finally: my last name is pronounced "Roo-jerry" (the Italian way!).